 Wrap around land contracts are used when the person selling the property still has an existing mortgage on the property In this type of financing scenario, there is an additional consideration beyond just the transfer of title and that’s how the existing loan will be paid off.
 Usually, the seller will take an installment payment from the buyer, use it to pay their debt to the existing lender, and keep any overage as profit.

 Buyers and sellers alike often wonder what they should include in a land contract form.
 Typically, the answer is any information that you might find in a standard mortgage note, including loan amounts and payment terms.
 In an effort to make creating your contract for deed easier, we’ve listed some important considerations for you.

 Before you start looking at land contract homes for sale or considering offering this type of seller holding arrangement on your property, it’s a good idea to make sure that you’re fully aware of benefits and risks.
 To that end, we’ve laid them out for your review.

+There are many land contract holder that are not even aware that they can sell a land contract on the open market.
 If you want to make sure you get top dollar for your land contract when it comes time to sell, then make sure to structure your contract with an eventual buyer in mind.

 Generally, land contract buyers want to see:

 1. A decent-sized down payment (15 percent or more, ideally)

 2. A low-average buyer credit score (over 600, but higher preferred)